JonasPrimbs/movesense-ble-ecg-firmware/README.md

 Check also the mobile (Android and iOS) part for the mobile applications development.
 [Movesense mobile lib](https://bitbucket.org/suunto/movesense-mobile-lib)
-Note: If you do not have access, please contact us.
+Note: If you do not have access, please contact us at [movesense.com](https://movesense.com).

 ## API ##